FAQ#

 Is there an option to continue archiving if it was interrupted?#

 Yes.
 If the archival of several files was interrupted, please run the same call of slk archive a second time.
 The slk archive will only transfer those files, which (a) have not already been archived, (b) have only been partly archived or (c) have been modified since the first archival.
 The files, which are partly archived, are those files, which were currently transferred when slk archive was killed.
 Please be aware that these incomplete files are listed by slk list and may even have a checksum (of the incomplete file).
-These files can be identified by verify jobs.
+Therefore, please check with slk_helpers has_no_flag_partial whether StrongLink flagged these files as partial files and notify us via support@dkrz.de when the flag remains even after slk archive finished successful.
 Alternatively, you could compare the checksum of the original file with the checksum calculated by StrongLink (slk_helpers checksum ...).
-We recommend to do run the verify jobs instead of comparing all checksums.

 Details: Validate archivals